MikeAlexMartinez/nand2tetris-1-coursera/README.md

 ### Project 1 - Chips to Implement

+Easy Chips
-And - Done
+- And - Done
-Or - Done
+- Or - Done
-Not - Done
+- Not - Done
-Xor - Done
+- Xor - Done
-Mux - Done
+- Mux - Done
-DMux - Done
+- DMux - Done

+Buses
-And16 - Done
+- And16 - Done
-Not16 - Done
+- Not16 - Done
-Or16 - Done
+- Or16 - Done
-Mux16 - Done
+- Mux16 - Done

+Splitters
-Or8Way - Done
+- Or8Way - Done
-Mux4Way16 - Done
+- Mux4Way16 - Done
-Mux8Way16 - Done
+- Mux8Way16 - Done
-DMux4Way -
+- DMux4Way - Done
-DMux8Way
+- DMux8Way - Done

+## Week Two - Boolean Arithmetic and the ALU Roadmap

+### Binary Numbers

+Using binaries you can represent groups of binary values to represent numbers.

+Maximum with k bits is 1 + 2 + 3 + ... + $2^{k-1}$ = $2^{k}-1$

+If you have 8 bits you can represent 256 different things.
+Could be:
+- 0 to 255 or
+- -127 to 127

+Decimal -> Binary, what is the largest power of 2 that fits into the current number.

+99 = 64 + 32 + 2 + 1 = 1100011

+### Binary Addition

+Maniplutating Binary Numbers.

+Once you can add, you can almost do most operations.
+You can also postpone more complex operations like multiplication to software, however, modern computers don't necessarily do this in practice.

+Adding in binary is the same in practice as base-10 numbers. you add two values together and carry 1's when the value exceeds the allows number (1).

+      01111101
+    + 00110110
+    = 10110011
+carry  1111